launchql/launchql/graphile/graphile-plugin-fulltext-filter/README.md

    <a href="https://github.com/launchql/launchql/blob/main/LICENSE"><img height="20" src="https://img.shields.io/badge/license-MIT-blue.svg"/></a>
 </p>

-Full text searching on `tsvector` fields for use with `postgraphile-plugin-connection-filter`.
+Full text searching on `tsvector` fields for use with `graphile-plugin-connection-filter`.
 This plugin implements a full text search operator for `tsvector` columns in PostGraphile v4.

 ## Install